 “I never have liked the term ‘correction’ to explain a move in the market indices.
 By definition it implies that the market ‘got it wrong,’ being under or overvalued.
 So looking at the market as I write this, I guess that over the past few days the market ‘over corrected’ and has now ‘corrected’ the ‘correction.’
 You can see how this starts to become a bit silly, but it also shows how little credibility should be given to the talking heads and journalists posing as experts.”

 From this perspective, investors are best advised to stop seeking to correct their own investments in the face of market corrections … if that’s what you want to call them.

 Additional Market Downturn Insights:

-- Corrections happen.
+- Market corrections happen.
 But like this winter’s weather, we cannot foretell precisely when they’ll occur, how severe they will be or how long they might last.

-- If there is any real surprise when a correction occurs, it’s that it didn’t happen sooner.
+- If there is any real surprise when market corrections occur, it’s that it didn’t happen sooner.
 Markets often go years at a time without any meaningful pullback.
 The current record-breaking bull run for the S&P 500 is an obvious example (at least as I draft this post).

 - When the markets do recover, they tend to do so suddenly, dramatically and without warning.
 If you try to dodge the downturns, odds are that you’ll miss some of the best upturns that often follow on their heels.